chirpy2605/voron/V0/Dragon_Burner/README.md

 Zip-tie the wires at the back of the assembly.

 Plugin, test the fans and redo your X offset as it will likely have changed.

+## Credits:

+- [MapleLeafMakers](https://github.com/MapleLeafMakers) for doing all the work on the Sequin integration

+- actualbigbobin (on the Voron Discord) for the original development and inspiration for the Logo LED

+- [jlsa1](https://github.com/jlas1/Klicky-Probe/tree/main/Probes) and [MapleLeafMakers](https://github.com/MapleLeafMakers) and for the Integrated Klicky and KlickyNG probe ducts

 ## v1 Changelog: